DeepaPeri/Tutorial/README.md

 3) There are also "**Recommended**" packages : *boot, class, cluster, codetools, foreign, kernSmooth, lattice, mgcv, nlme, rpart, survival, MASS, spatial, nnet, Matrix*

-4) There are over 4000 packages in CRAN that have been developer by users and programmers around the world
+4) There are over 4000 packages in CRAN that have been developer by users and programmers around the world.